Andrew Wood (singer): Mother Love Bone and final years (1988–1990)

-Wood and Hagar began playing with Stone Gossard and Jeff Ament of Green River, which disbanded in 1988, performing, on occasion, as the cover band Lords of the Wasteland.
-Former Green River guitarist Bruce Fairweather was added to the lineup, while former 10 Minute Warning and Skin Yard drummer Greg Gilmore replaced Hagar, forming Mother Love Bone the same year.
+Wood and Hagar started playing with Stone Gossard and Jeff Ament of Green River, which disbanded in 1988, on occasion performing as the cover band Lords of the Wasteland.
+Former Green River guitarist Bruce Fairweather joined the lineup; former 10 Minute Warning and Skin Yard drummer Greg Gilmore replaced Hagar, forming Mother Love Bone in the same year.

-The band soon signed a deal with PolyGram, and, through their own subsidiary label Stardog, issued a six-song EP, Shine, in 1989.
+The band soon signed a deal with PolyGram, and, through their own subsidiary label Stardog released a six-song EP, Shine, in 1989.
 John Book, of Allmusic, stated that the EP "contributed to the buzz about the Seattle music scene."
-The band spent the rest of the year touring, including shows supporting The Dogs D'Amour, and recording their debut album.
-With high expectations of the album, Wood checked himself into rehab due to his struggle with heroin addiction, hoping to get clean for the release of the album, staying there for the remainder of the year.
+The rest of the year the band toured, including shows supporting The Dogs D'Amour; they also recorded their debut album.

+With high expectations for the album, Wood checked himself into rehab for heroin addiction, hoping to get clean before the album was released.
 In 1990, the band continued to play shows in Seattle, waiting for the release of their album, Apple.
-Wood died only weeks before the release of the record.
-Some rock critics consider them to be one of the greatest bands of the Grunge era.
+Wood died weeks before the release of the record.

 Death

-On March 16, 1990, Wood was found in a comatose state by his girlfriend, having overdosed on heroin.
-Wood was taken to Harborview Hospital and placed on life support.
+On March 16, 1990, Wood was found in a comatose state by his fiancée Xana Lafuente, having overdosed on heroin.
+He was taken to Harborview Hospital and placed on life support.
 On March 19, physicians suggested that Wood be removed from life support and he was pronounced dead at 3:15 pm that day.
 The official cause of death recorded on Wood's death certificate is hypoxic encephalopathy.
-Wood's remains were cremated.

-His burial site is located at Miller-Woodlawn Memorial Park in Bremerton, Washington.

 Apple was released posthumously later in the year, receiving positive reviews.
 David Browne of The New York Times wrote that "Apple may be one of the first great hard-rock records of the 90s" and that "Andrew Wood could have been the first of the big-league Seattle rock stars."